martinseilerameria/buildLibrealsense2TK1/README.md

 <em><strong>Note: </strong>The configureKernel.sh script sets the local version of the kernel to be the current local version, ie -tegra on a stock kernel.
 If that is not your intention, modify configureKernel.sh appropriately.</em>

-<h3>A nasty little alternative</h3>
+<h3>A alternative</h3>

-If you live a little more dangerously, and you are not concerned with building/maintaining your own kernel, there is a script which downloads the kernel source, patches it, builds a new kernel and installs it.
-To be clear, this is not good development methodology.
+There is a script which downloads the kernel source, patches it, builds a new kernel and installs it.

 $ ./buildPatchedKernel.sh